 Nic Voge develops, designs and directs McGraw’s undergraduate academic support programming including Study Hall, Strategic Learning Consultations, Learning Strategy Workshops, Review Sessions, and other course-specific programming.
 He hires, trains and supervises a staff of 70+ graduate and undergraduate fellows.
 Recognizing the variety and complexity of learning demands students encounter when studying in various disciplines and courses, our programs focus on assisting students as they adapt to unfamiliar learning situations as they transition into and through Princeton University.
 In his research and writing Nic investigates the unique educational expectations of elite research universities such as Princeton.
 Working with individual faculty members and graduate students, Nic adopts a comprehensive approach to course design in order to enhance learning from teaching.
 He is active in the College Reading and Learning Association and is currently co-authoring a book (Cambridge University Press) aimed at helping university professors promote student engagement in their courses.

-Associate Director, Undergraduate Learning Program
+Senior Associate Director, Undergraduate Learning Program

 328E Frist Campus Center